apache/incubator-pagespeed-ngx/README.md

 along with a failing test because ngx_pagespeed is not yet complete.

+#### Testing with memcached

+Start an memcached server:

+    memcached -p 11213

+To the configuration above add to the main or server block:

+    pagespeed MemcachedServers "localhost:11213";
+    pagespeed MemcachedThreads 1;

+Then run the system test:

+    /path/to/ngx_pagespeed/test/nginx_system_test.sh localhost:8050

 ## Configuration

 Once configuration is complete, any mod_pagespeed configuration directive should